-Our award-winning, respected and reliable team has a strong working relationship with clients and contacts providing clear and objective advice.
-We have long standing experience of dealings with all forms of insolvency appointments and work hard, wherever possible, to explore all other options available as an alternative to formal insolvency.
-Our advisers have worked successfully with a number of clients in the arts, public sector and energy sectors, amongst others, helping to restructure a business so as to minimize costs and refocus on key objectives to achieve growth.
+Our respected, reliable and local team have strong working relationships with clients and contacts providing clear and objective advice.
+We have long standing experience of dealing with all forms of insolvency appointments and work hard to explore all options available.
+Our advisors have worked successfully with a number of clients in the arts, public sector and energy sectors, amongst others, helping to restructure a business so as to minimize costs and refocus on key objectives to achieve growth.

-The firm has also advised on a number of recent high profile administrations in Scotland including property and construction company, Muirfield Contracts Ltd and well known Glasgow arts venue, The Arches.
+The firm has also advised on a number of recent high profile administrations in Scotland including property & construction companies; Muirfield Contracts Ltd and Lambert Contracts Limited, together with well known Glasgow arts venue, The Arches.

 We have extensive experience of advising companies on the best way possible to deal with corporate financial difficulties a company may be facing and how to achieve the best outcome for a company’s creditors.

 We can advise on the various options available, including administration, liquidation and Company Voluntary Arrangement (“CVA”), and explore the most suitable option dependent on circumstances.

 Our experienced staff work alongside specialist lawyers and valuation agents to ensure business assets are maximised in distressed situations.

 If your company is solvent but you wish to cease trading and distribute assets to shareholders or restructure for tax purposes then you may consider members’ voluntary liquidation.

 We also have considerable experience in dealing with group simplification, such as dissolving dormant companies or subsidiaries ensuring a corporate group structure is more transparent and reducing operating costs.